HarrySolsem/JsonResume/README.md

 - **`environment.debug`**: Enables debug mode (`1` for enabled, `0` for disabled).
 - **`environment.dryrun`**: If set to `1`, skips publishing to the Gist.
 - **`environment.tagsmaintenance`**: If set to `1`, includes all data without filtering.
-- ** 'environment.inputfolder'**: The folder where the sample JSON files are located.
+- **`environment.inputfolder`**: The folder where the sample JSON files are located.
 This should be set to the folder where your JSON files are located.
 The default is `data_samples`.

 ## Usage